flononymus/UI-Box-Typescript/CODE_OF_CONDUCT.md

 ___

 - **General/QOL**
+  - [ ] Reload the canvas pages when darkmodetoggle
+  - [ ] properly align icons in the navbar
+  - [ ] Figure out why settings button is not working on homepage

-  - [ ] Remove settings and replace with darkmode toggle instead
+  - [x] Remove settings and replace with darkmode toggle instead

 - **Pages + Functionality**